 Students who successfully complete the training are eligible to apply for a CNA license from the Maryland Board of Nursing.

-Minimum 16 years of age, and a 9th grade reading level.
+Minimum 16 years of age, and an 8th grade reading level.
 Most employers require 18 years or older and a high school diploma or GED.

 The program requires study time outside of class and includes college-level texts.
 All tests must be passed prior to the start of clinical training.
 Clinical training requires written documentation of MMR and Varicella immunity, a negative TB test or chest x-ray within the last 12 months, and Hepatitis B immunity or waiver.

 The cost of the Geriatric Nursing Assistant certification exam is not included in the course cost.

-You must pass a reading placement test prior to enrolling in the program.
+You must pass a reading assessment prior to enrolling in the program.

 The Maryland Board of Nursing requires fingerprinting and background checks for certification.